pirateradiohack/Transistor_Deprecated/README.md

 The provided software is guaranted to support the hardware listed here.
 But it is very probable that different hardware is also supported.
 If you find better hardware parts please [tell me](https://github.com/pirateradiohack/Transistor/issues/new/choose)!

+## Quick Setup

+- Download the [latest image](https://github.com/pirateradiohack/Transistor/releases/latest), that's the ZIP file named image.
+Unzip it.
+- Flash the image with [etcher](https://www.balena.io/etcher/).
+- Edit the file called `/etc/wpa_supplicant/wpa_supplicant.conf` and put your wifi name and password there.
+- Put the SD card in your radio and turn it on.
+- Connect to the web interface.
+If you are lucky you can simply go to http://transistor.local and the interface will appear.
+If that does not work on your device then read [Controlling your Transistor](#controlling-your-transistor)

 Made from an old radio set:
 The white button on top is the on / off switch, and the volume knob works:
 ![Transistor](pictures/Transistor.jpg)